Daily Living Aids

 Skipping the non-slip base is the most common error — the unit vibrates and migrates while running.
 Trying to open dented or unusually shaped cans is also a known failure mode; the magnet that holds the can won't seat correctly.
 Batteries die mid-can on cheap models; either keep spares or buy a wall-powered version.

-A curved blade that cuts food by rocking back and forth — no slicing motion, no second hand needed to stabilize.
-The classic single-hand eating tool for stroke survivors with one-sided weakness, hand surgery recovery, and upper-limb amputees who eat with a prosthesis or residual limb.
+A Nelson knife is a specialized fork-knife device: a curved, rocking cutting blade with fork tines at the tip, so the same hand both cuts food and spears it to eat.
+No slicing motion, and no second hand needed to stabilize.
+The classic single-hand dining tool for stroke survivors with one-sided weakness, hand-surgery recovery, and upper-limb amputees who eat with a prosthesis or residual limb.
+The mezzaluna option below is knife only: it rocks to cut but has no fork.

 Sizing Guide